idkpopup/website-frontend/README.md

 `Done`

+Once the pipeline is complete, you can create an `A record` on your DNS provider to point to your production URL found in the `AWS Elastic Beanstalk` conle.

 <br><br>
 ># Backend
 When receiving a contact on the polarcloud.com landing page, the site adds the contact to a database (S3), to a marketing and analytics platform (Amazon Pinpoint) and notifies polarCloud Consulting's via email and SMS.